Canon IXUS 500 HS

 Out of everything else, the menu was the most easy to use.
 One click and we got to see 2 folders; one of them sports the Set Up menu for playing around with start up and sound settings.
 It also enabled to format the microSD card.
 The second one let us open the digital zoom provides, activate the modes for image stabilization and other options.

-This model can easily be attached to a tripod.
+The 500 HS can easily be attached to a tripod.
 With the battery we didn’t take too many photos: 190 shots.
 But they were all beyond good.
 We really didn’t have any moment of frustration or disappointment.

 The Canon IXUS 500 HS is a camera which will give you a lot of satisfaction.
 No matter if you’re a professional or an amateur.